lebedynskyi/L2Bot/README.md

 # Lineage 2 Interlude bot

-This s a bot kind of mix of auto clicker and logic with computer vision.
+This is a bot kind of mix of auto clicker and logic with computer vision.

 Bot is developed for interlude server.
-I think it easy to adjust it for any server.
-The main principle is parsing of input images.
+I think it is easy to adjust it for any server.
+The main principle - parsing of input images as templates and screenshots inside parser

 Used next technologies:

 * OpenCV for computer vision for looking given templates
 * Tesseract OCR for extracting text from given images
+* PyAutogui for mouse movement and keyboard clicking

 # Main components of the bot: